laderast/RBootcamp_old/chapter3.md

 ## You can use mutated variables right away!

-The nifty thing about `mutate()` is that once you define the variables in the statement, you can use them right away.
+The nifty thing about `mutate()` is that once you define the variables in the statement, you can use them right away, in the same `mutate` statement.
 For example, look at this code:

 ```{r}